-Benchmark crude for November delivery was up 43 cents at US$102.45 a barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.
-The contract fell 99 cents Friday to close at US$102.02 and lost US$1.82 or 1.8 percent for the week.
+Benchmark oil for October delivery was down 60 cents to US$107.94 per barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.

 In other energy futures trading on Nymex:

 — Wholesale gasoline dropped 1.5 cents to US$2.85 per gallon.

 — Heating oil fell 1.5 cents to US$3.134 per gallon.

 — Natural gas climbed 1.3 cents to US$3.679 per 1,000 cubic feet.